The Mackay-Whitsunday Healthy Rivers to Reef Partnership (the Partnership) supports the development of an annual

 Mackay-Whitsunday waterway health report card.

-The Partnership was launched in 2014 and consists of 22 partners from community, industry, science, tourism and government including Reef Catchments.
+The Partnership, which was launched in 2014, has 20 partners from community, industry, science, tourism, and government including Reef Catchments.
 Reef Catchments is proud to be the host of the Partnership in the Mackay Whitsunday region and provides important support for its operations.

 The geographic area of the Partnership covers the catchments of the Don, O’Connell, Proserpine, Pioneer and Plane basins, the urban area of Mackay, the ports of Abbot Point, Mackay and Hay Point, marinas, and the coastal marine area.